Why is my dog not eating?

 Why won’t my dog eat?

-There are several possible reasons why your dog won’t eat his food.
-Some will need to be addressed by a veterinarian, while others may just require making small changes at home.
+There are several possible reasons why your dog stopped eating.
+Some will need to be addressed by a veterinarian, while others may just require small changes at home.

-The main reasons your dog could be avoiding food are:
+The main reasons for your dog's lack of appetite are:

 1. Stress